A Brief Overview of Corpus Legis

 Computer Science Department

 Abstract: Corpus Legis is a library of governmental regulations encoded in computable form.
-While various projects in the past have experimented with encoding laws in computable form in specific areas and specific jurisdictions, Corpus Legis is the first attempt to assemble a comprehensive collection of rules across multiple application areas and multiple jurisdictions - federal, state, and local - with an initial focus on the United States.
+While various projects in the past have experimented with encoding laws in computable form in specific areas and specific jurisdictions, Corpus Legis is an attempt to assemble a comprehensive collection of rules across multiple application areas and multiple jurisdictions - federal, state, and local - with an initial focus on the United States.
 In order to facilitate the use of its rules, the site offers tools for browsing regulations in the library, scenario-based search, evaluating hypothetical scenarios, and evaluating hypothetical changes to the regulations.
 It also provides downloadable open-source software for incorporating rules in custom applications.
 This article is a brief description of Corpus Legis and the services it offers.

 1. Computational Law